Beszt/ng-ultimate-base/ARCHITECTURE.md

 - `StorageService` for local and session storage with fallbacks
 - `LanguageService` for ngx-translate initialization
 - `ToastService` for translated toast notifications
+- `SpinnerService` for a centralized loading overlay with async helpers

 ---